LimeFuel Rugged L150XR full review

 LimeFuel's Rugged L150XR power bank is the ideal gadget for outdoors enthusiasts, allowing them to keep their communications and GPS devices going in even the toughest terrains.
 (Also see: Best power banks 2018.)

 I'd barely got the LimeFuel Rugged L150XR 15000mAh power bank out of its box before my partner swooped: "That's cool.
 I want that."
 I managed to prise it out of his hands long enough to write this review.
-See all phone accessories and tablet accessories.

 And I do get the Rugged's appeal, especially to someone who spends much of their holidays waist-deep in snow in Glen Clova, or crashing down the Brecon Beacons on a mountain bike.
 It's IP66-certified, which means it's water-, dirt- and shock-resistant.
 Plus it looks tough, with a grippy rubber protective casing that includes a flap to conceal the charging ports.